Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Introduction

 In \cite{BLPO-BMS2}, the first, second, and fourth named authors, together with {\O}stv{\ae}r, defined a variant of logarithmic prismatic cohomology based on the approach of \cite{BMS2}.
 The role of topological Hochschild homology is played by Rognes' \emph{logarithmic} topological Hochschild homology \cite{rognes}.
 The resulting theory $R\Gamma_{\cPrism}(-)$ is called the (absolute) Nygaard-complete logarithmic prismatic cohomology.
 It is a (strict) \'etale sheaf on the category of quasisyntomic log formal schemes and comes equipped with a Nygaard filtration and a Frobenius endomorphism $\phi$.
 We may then define log syntomic cohomology analogously to the non-log variant of \cite{BMS2}, namely as the equalizer of the Frobenius and the canonical map.

 This paper is dedicated to further study of log syntomic cohomology and Nygaard-complete log prismatic cohomology.
 We exhibit these as theories defined on a suitable category of mixed motives and prove comparison theorems analogous to those of \cite{BMS2}.
-Our results are independent of \cite{Koshikawa}, \cite{Koshikawa-Yao}, as a log analog of the comparison result \cite[Theorem 13.1]{BSPrism} is still not available.
-We remark, however, that as in \cite{BMS2} it is possible to construct (depending on the choice of a perfectoid base $R$) a non-Nygaard completed version of log prismatic cohomology out of the completed version, by left Kan extension from the log smooth case.
+Our results are independent of \cite{Koshikawa}, \cite{Koshikawa-Yao}, but we remark that, as in \cite{BMS2}, it is possible to construct (depending on the choice of a perfectoid base $R$) a non-Nygaard completed version of log prismatic cohomology out of the completed version, by left Kan extension from the log smooth case (see \cite[Section 5]{LogBeilinson} for a comparison with the site-theoretic definition).
 Our results also apply to the resulting theory $\cPrism^{\rm nc}_{-/R}$.
+Let us also point out that one main difference from \cite{Koshikawa}, \cite{Koshikawa-Yao} at the level of statements is that the log structure on the coefficient prism is in general trivial in this paper, with the exception of the Breuil-Kisin case (see Section \ref{sec:BK_cohomology}).

 \

 We will now give an overview of the main results of this work and discuss the methods used to achieve them.